bertique/bertique.github.io/sonosnpr.md

 Open a web browser and type http://[your ip address from above]:1400/customsd.htm.
 So for me this would be *http://192.168.1.203:1400/customsd.htm*.

-Enter the information below into the form and hit submit.
+Enter the information below into the form and hit submit at the bottom of the page.
 This will add the service to your Sonos.

 1. **SID:** 255
 2. **Service Name:** NPROne